 Successful completion of this class requires taking the final examination on its scheduled day - see detailed schedule later in this syllabus for date and time.
 The entire university final examination schedule is posted on the Class Schedules site.
 If you find yourself scheduled for three (3) or more final examinations on the same day, you are authorized to contact each professor to arrange a different time for one of those exams.
-However, unless you have three (3) or more exams on the same day, no requests for alternative final examinations will be granted.
+However, unless you have three (3) or more exams on the same day, or time constraints due to EAC accomodations, no requests for alternative final examinations will be granted.